EOxServer/eoxserver/docs/sphinx/en/rfc/rfc18.rst

 as high as with the latter three actions.
 Thus the introduced actions can be split into synchronous and asynchronous actions.

+Additionally, for creating/deleting coverages and containers is done by using Actions instead of their Resources, because it involves a higher order of validation and additional tasks to be done which are too complex and unreliable if controlled by the server.

 Summary
 .......